-For more information, see Getting started using interrupt logging, page 395.
+For more information, see Getting started using interrupt logging, page 399.

-For information about how to get a graphical view of the interrupt events during the execution of your application, see Timeline window-Interrupt Log graph, page 408.
+For information about how to get a graphical view of the interrupt events during the execution of your application, see Timeline window-Interrupt Log graph, page 412.

-- The C-SPY simulator - An I-jet or I-jet Trace in-circuit debugging probe or a JTAGjet debug probe, and an SWD interface between the debug probe and the target system - A J-Link or J-Trace debug probe with an SWD interface between the debug probe and the target system - An ST-LINK debug probe with an SWD interface between the debug probe and the target system
+- The C-SPY simulator - An I-jet or I-jet Trace in-circuit debugging probe, and an SWD interface between the debug probe and the target system - A J-Link or J-Trace debug probe with an SWD interface between the debug probe and the target system - An ST-LINK debug probe with an SWD interface between the debug probe and the target system

-A TI XDS debug probe and an SWD interface between the debug probe and the target system.
+• A TI XDS debug probe and an SWD interface between the debug probe and the target system.